News and Press Releases

 The CTO is the oldest and largest Commonwealth membership organisation in the field of Information and Communication Technologies (ICTs), and uses its experience and expertise to support members in using ICTs to deliver effective development interventions that enrich, empower and emancipate all peoples within the Commonwealth and beyond. more about us

-The Commonwealth Telecommunications Organisation’s Strategic Plan for 2012/13 – 2015/16 identifies six priority areas on which it will concentrate its contribution to the use of ICTs for development across the Commonwealth during the plan period.
+The Commonwealth Telecommunications Organisation is the oldest and largest Commonwealth membership organisation in the field of Information and Communication Technologies (ICTs).
+Its Strategic Plan for 2012/13 – 2015/16 identifies six priority areas on which it is concentrating its contribution to the use of ICTs for development across the Commonwealth during the plan period.
 Further information about each theme is available through the links below:

 Helping young people have a voice through innovative use of ICTs - a key theme for the Commonwealth